maveniverse/site-001/content/en/blog/cstamas/2025/03/life-of-maven-artifact.md

 I am lucky to spend my time on "small scale" projects like Maven and Resolver are.

-## Conclusion
+## Conclusion (TL;DR)

-Just do whatever suits you, and don't feel pressured to submit yourself to "facts" that are more like "beliefs", and as such, are usually wrong.
+No, `mvn clean install` is not "pure evil", it has its own merit.
+And no, installing built artifacts is not "polluting", that is really silly thing to say.
+And finally, if your build picks up a year ago installed SNAPSHOT from your local repository, you are simply lacking proper and planned maintenance.
+Don't feel pressured to submit yourself to "facts" that are more like "beliefs", and as such, are usually wrong.
 That said, it is much better to get accustomed and learn what and how your tools do, instead to become a blind "cult follower".

 Join to [Maven Users](https://maven.apache.org/mailing-lists.html) list and feel free to ask!